 Perhaps the connection is more due to a shared environment than shared genes.
 Indeed, there is strong evidence linking endometriosis.
 A clear dose-response relationship showed between low levels of dioxin in the diet and the development of endometriosis in rhesus monkeys.
 Besides, the more dioxin, the worse the endometriosis, according to reports of experiments conducted at the University of Wisconsin.
 Also, most of our exposure to dioxin comes from food, the most significant source being meat and dairy produce.

 With endometriosis, there are possible underlying problems that could be contributing to a worsening of symptoms.
 These include:

 In addition, endometriosis involves an immune system deficit.
 Therefore, it is essential to identify all immunosuppressant factors, including toxic chemicals, heavy metals, harmful organisms, intolerances/allergies, stress, and inadequate nutrition.

 Then the immune system needs support.
 Taking lactobacilli improves immune function, and garlic and aloe vera juice help enhance immunity and act against Candida.
 7 Essiac tea may also be beneficial.

-Other useful nutrients for the immune system are
+Other valuable nutrients for the immune system are

 People living with endometriosis have a lower T cell count.
 Echinacea stimulates T cells, and selenium increases the natural killer cell activity, germanium, and vitamin C. Proteolytic enzymes also elevate T cells.

-I find that hypnosis and visualisation are useful for illnesses of immunity.
-An ethical hypnotherapist will help her client feel more positive, confident, calm, and relaxed, which will help the immune system.
+I find that hypnosis and visualisation are helpful for illnesses of immunity.
+An ethical hypnotherapist will help clients feel more positive, confident, calm, and relaxed, which will help the immune system.

 A high-fibre diet and plenty of water are helpful because the fibre absorbs oestrogen.
 Fibre from fresh vegetables, fruits, beans, pulses and wholegrains is the answer, not wheat-based fibre supplements.
 Psyllium and linseeds can form part of a bowel-cleansing programme in conjunction with beneficial bacteria and herbs such as goldenseal.
-Frequent exercise also lowers oestrogen as well as reducing body fat if overweight.
+Frequent exercise also lowers oestrogen as well as reduces body fat if overweight.